danae/ctanvas/README.md

     $(window).on('cta-ready')

 The  `cta-ready` event is triggered if the `Station` class has loaded its trains and CTAs.
-Because the trains are fetched
+Because the trains are fetched in an asynchronous AJAX call, there is no other indication when the CTAs are done loading.